hypermine-bc/labs/content/posts/slack-hs.md

  - Mapper configuration -Mappers are nothing but SAML Assertion.
 Its the XML document that the identity provider sends to the service provider that contains information like authentication, attribute(email, first name, etc.), and authorization (roles, etc.) decision.
 For Slack to work with HyperSign, we need to configure mapper as follows.

-     - Click the “Add Builtin” button .
+     - Click the ï¿½Add Builtinï¿½ button .
-     - Select “X500 email”
+     - Select ï¿½X500 emailï¿½
-     - Set “SAML Attribute Name” to “User.Email”
+     - Set ï¿½SAML Attribute Nameï¿½ to ï¿½User.Emailï¿½

    ![Image of Yaktocat](/images/slack-hs/Email_attribute.PNG)